Deterministic Entanglement Distribution on Series-Parallel Quantum Networks: Introduction

 \section{Introduction}

-Many quantum communication technologies find their roots in entanglement, one of the most vital quantum resources~\cite{q-resour_cg19}.
-However, the nonlocality of entanglement facilitating quantum communication becomes unrealistic at large space scales where faithful quantum information is submerged in thermal incoherent noise~\cite{q-dissipative-syst}, making it very inefficient to directly establish point-to-point long-distance entanglement.
-To overcome this limit of classical locality and \emph{indirectly} distribute entanglement among arbitrary parties requires utilizing some intermediate parties as ``relays'' and applying to them a variety of fundamental communication protocols, including entanglement swapping~\cite{entangle-swap_zzhe93,QEP-series-rule_bvk99} and entanglement purification~\cite{entangle-purif_bbpssw96,entangle-purif_db07}, as well as composite protocols that are usually recursive and more complex, such as the nested purification protocol using quantum repeaters~\cite{q-repeater_bdcz98,q-repeater_ssrg11,q-repeater-graph-state_bbe17}, etc.
+Most quantum communication technologies find their roots in entanglement, a primordial quantum resource~\cite{q-resour_cg19}.
+Yet, the nonlocality of entanglement facilitating quantum communication becomes unrealistic at large space scales where faithful quantum information is submerged in thermal incoherent noise~\cite{q-dissipative-syst}, making it very inefficient to directly establish point-to-point long-distance entanglement.
+To overcome this limit of classical locality and {indirectly} distribute entanglement among arbitrary parties requires utilizing some intermediate parties as ``relays'' and applying to them a variety of fundamental communication protocols, including entanglement swapping~\cite{entangle-swap_zzhe93,QEP-series-rule_bvk99} and entanglement concentration~\cite{entangle-conc_bbps96,entangle-conc_mk01}, as well as composite protocols that are usually recursive and more complex, such as the nested repeater protocol~\cite{q-repeater_bdcz98,q-repeater_ssrg11,q-repeater-graph-state_bbe17}, etc.